sparshdhand/ollama-py-chat/README.md

 1. Clone the Project

-Clone the project using the code below, or download this release:git clone <repository_url>
+Clone the project using the code below, or download this release:git clone https://github.com/sparshdhand/ollama-py-chat

 2. Create and Activate a Virtual Environment